-McCrory Gardens is a botanical garden & arboretum operated and maintained by South Dakota State University.
+McCrory Gardens is a botanical garden and arboretum operated and maintained by South Dakota State University.
 The gardens are funded primarily by donations from the Friends of McCrory Gardens, admission fees, other special gifts, and endowment returns.

 The South Dakota State Arboretum features trees and shrubs that are adapted to South Dakota's harsh climate.
-In addition we routinely trial new selections of trees and shrubs to test their adaptability to our growing conditions.
+In addition, we routinely trial new selections of trees and shrubs to test their adaptability to our growing conditions.

 Beauty is its own excuse for being.
 However, the Gardens serve a more practical purpose.

 Ongoing research continues to provide new information to the scientific community and the public on the introduction, cultivation, and arrangement of native and domesticated plants.
 The testing and evaluation of new woody plant selections and varieties in the climate of the northern Great Plains, initiated by Dr. N.E.
 Hansen almost three-quarters of a century ago, remains an integral part of our research mission.

 Development of the formal gardens at the site now known as McCrory Gardens began in the early 1960s.
 Most of the original ornamental plant material used for research and teaching was located on SDSU's campus near the Old Horticulture building.